 Jump back to the Table of Contents

-Hugging the shore of the Straits of Singapore, the Civic District is the heart and center of the city.
+Hugging the shore of the Straits of Singapore, the Civic District is the heart of the city.
 This was where the British ruled Singapore and where today’s government does as well.
 You’ll find the grandest and most historical buildings in the country in this neighborhood—City Hall, Parliament, the Old Supreme Court, and the Raffles Hotel.

 The Singapore River flows through the area, and on each side of the river are the Quays–Boat Quay, Clarke Quay, and Roberston Quay.
 In the past, traders would store their goods in warehouses at the Quays.
 Today the warehouses have been turned into hip Easter-egg-colored bars and restaurants.
 The Quays are great but pricey areas to grab a drink after a day of sightseeing.

-- Loads of history, heritage, and culture
+– Loads of history, heritage and culture

-- Food is pricey compared to other areas of the city
+– Food is pricey here

-When booking a place to stay, many online booking sites refer to the Civic Center as “City Hall.”
+Pro Tip: When booking a place to stay, many online booking sites refer to the Civic Center as “City Hall.”

 Budget Accommodations in Civic District

-The areas around the Civic District and the Quays don’t have
+The areas around the Civic District and the Quays don’t have many budget options.
+The best one is probably the Hipstercity Hostel.

-13. Hipstercity Hostel
+Hipstercity Hostel

-PRICE: US$56 – $61 | BREAKFAST: Included | RATING: 9.0 (400+ Reviews)
+LOWEST PRICE: US$46 – $60 | BREAKFAST: No longer included | RATING: 8.8 (100+ Reviews)

 I love this hostel concept.
 Hipstercity Hostel isn’t anything like traditional hostels.
 You don’t just get a bunk bed.
 Instead, you get your own small space with a bed (some beds are in a loft), a desk, a wardrobe, and a safe.
-There are heavy curtains around your little space that blocks out the noise and light.
+There are heavy curtains around your little space that block out the noise and light.
 This is an excellent alternative to traditional hostel dorms and gives you more privacy.

 It’s located in Boat Quay so it’s next to bars and restaurants and within walking distance of Chinatown as well as the Civic Center and the Merlion Lion.